Trisagion

-The Trisagion (Τρισάγιον; 'Thrice Holy'), sometimes called by its incipit Agios O Theos, (Note: This is the traditional romanization of the title.
+The Trisagion (Τρισάγιον), sometimes called by its incipit Agios O Theos (Note: This is the traditional romanisation of the title.
 A more accurate version, which includes the rough breathing marks and oxiae, would be Hágios ho Theós.
-For more information, see Rough breathing) is a standard hymn of ancient origin of the Divine Liturgy in most of the Eastern Orthodox, Western Orthodox, Oriental Orthodox, and Eastern Catholic churches.
+For more information, see Rough breathing) (Άγιος ο Θεός) is a standard hymn of ancient origin of the Divine Liturgy in most of the Eastern Orthodox, Western Orthodox, Oriental Orthodox, and Eastern Catholic Churches.

-In churches which use the Byzantine Rite, the Trisagion is chanted immediately before the Prokeimenon and the Epistle reading.
+In Byzantine-rite Churches, the Trisagion is chanted immediately before the Prokeimenon and the Epistle Reading.
 It is also included in a set of prayers named for it, called the Trisagion Prayers, which forms part of numerous services (the Hours, Vespers, Matins, and as part of the opening prayers for most services).

-It is most prominent in the Latin Church for its use on Good Friday.
-It is also used in the Liturgy of the Hours and in some Catholic devotions.
+In the Latin Church, it is most prominent for its use on Good Friday.
+It is also used in the Liturgy of the Hours and in some Roman Catholic devotions.